ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 versioning standard.

-**Course instructors will only grade and provide feedback on projects that are stored and properly released through GitHub.**
+**Course instructors will only grade and provide feedback on projects that are stored in and properly released through GitHub.**

 ##### Thesis chapters